AVN succeeds by helping you & your business succeed.

 The Clump aspen is also known as the Quaking aspen.
 It was one of the first species of trees to invade those open prairies of North America.
 This multiple-stemmed, upright deciduous tree is native to Colorado.
 These aspens grow tall and have a slight pyramidal shape.
 For that reason, the Clump aspen is often mistaken for a birch.
 As the tree matures, it does develop into a more rounded form.

-This aspen features heart-shaped leaves.
+This aspen features oval-shaped leaves.
 The colors appear as dark green on the top with a lighter green shade found on the undersides.
 Throughout the summer, these leaves will catch the sun with their waxy texture.
 In the fall, the green leaves turn into brilliant shades of yellow and gold.
 Some varieties of Clump aspens can produce pockets of red or orange autumn colors.
 Its vibrant color palette makes a big statement in your landscape.

 This fast-growing tree has smooth white bark.
 However, when the tree matures, the bark turns into a greenish-white color.
 Along with that, the white bark becomes more furrowed as the tree ages.
 In the early days, this aspen bark was used for medicinal purposes.

 In those well-maintained areas, the Clump aspen is an exceptional choice as a specimen tree.
 You can mix these trees with other species or use a single plant for a more natural look.
 The Clump aspen can enclose a space without overwhelming your landscape.
 If you are looking for a cozy retreat into nature, plant these trees in a loose, zig-zag pattern.
 For a unique pathway through your yard, make sure to add some mulch as a trail between several of these Clump aspens.